thomasknotts/byutpl/README.md

 # byutpl

-byutpl is a suite of tools for chemical and other engineers to to 1) perform thermodynamic calculations using cubic equations of state and 2) obtain thermophysical properties for a limited set of compunds.
+byutpl is a suite of tools for chemical and other engineers to
+1) perform thermodynamic calculations using cubic equations of state and 2) obtain thermophysical properties for a limited set of compunds.